ancfoster/Flags-and-Countries/README.md

 ![Flags & Countries](readme_assets/responsive.png)

 Flags & Countries is an interactive responsive geography quiz game.
+Its purpose is to test a player's knowledge of the flags of the countries of the world and help them improve their knowledge.

 ## Design Process